 Gently drop your shaped bagels into the pot of boiling water, top-side down.
-You can do this in batches of 2-4 at a time, depending on how big your pot is.
+Work in batches as needed.
 The bagels will expand as they boil so don’t crowd them.
-Let them boil for 1-2 minutes, then flip them over and boil for an additional 1-2 minutes.
-Boiling for 2 minutes per side results in a slightly chewier bagel.
+Boil bagels for 1-2 minutes per side.
+Boiling for 2 minutes per side results in a slightly chewier, airier bagel.
 Remove the shaped bagels from the water and put them on a parchment or silicone baking mat lined baking sheet.

 When all the bagels have been boiled, egg washed, and topped, transfer the baking sheet to the oven and bake them for 20 minutes, until golden brown.